caugustine2022/Resume/README.md

 ##### *Average Hrs/Wk: 40*

-* Assisted in implementing cloud infrastructure projects by designing, deploying, and optimizing cloud environments for scalability and performance, while also developing and implementing automation scripts and tools to streamline provisioning, deployment, and management processes.
-* Managed cloud infrastructure upgrades, migrations, and maintenance activities, ensuring high availability, reliability, and cost optimization of cloud services.
-* Conducted regular assessments and audits of cloud infrastructure to identify vulnerabilities, risks, and compliance gaps, recommending and implementing mitigation strategies.
+Conceptualized, deployed, and optimized cloud environments to meet the scalability and performance requirements of government systems.
+Developed automation scripts and tools to streamline provisioning, deployment, and management processes for secure government cloud services.
+Maintained high availability and reliability of critical cloud services through meticulous management of upgrades, migrations, and maintenance procedures.
+Conducted thorough assessments and audits to identify and mitigate vulnerabilities, risks, and compliance issues within sensitive government cloud environments.
+* Improved cloud security by implementing advanced encryption, identity and access management, and enhanced monitoring, reducing security incidents.
-* Collaborated with cross-functional teams to integrate security controls, networking configurations, and automation tools into cloud environments to enhance operational efficiency and data protection.
+* Worked with cross-functional teams to integrate security controls and optimize networking, boosting efficiency and data protection.
-* Participated in incident response activities, troubleshooting cloud-related issues, conducting root cause analysis, and implementing preventive measures to enhance the resilience of cloud infrastructure.
+* Supported incident response by performing root cause analysis and implementing preventive measures, strengthening infrastructure resilience.

 ### iCare Medical Systems | Texas City, TX